Alberto-Sassi/Ultrasensitivity_in_DnaA_system/README.md

 $ python -m experiments.sweeps.run_sweep --config src/configs/base_tau=25.yaml --sweep src/configs/sweeps/cooperativity_binding_energy.yaml

 Simulation outputs (time traces) are saved in JSON format in the results/ directory.

+The functions of the firing rate k is located in src/model .